Why it is important

 Increasing numbers of us are experiencing poverty, and Leeds is no different, too many of us struggle to put food on the table.
 Local charities, community groups together with the council are already making a real difference every day to help those most in need.

 As part of this mission, we also need to do everything we can to help more of us become financially secure and independent.
 We can support our vibrant food sector (every business and organisation involved in the growing, production, cooking, serving, or selling of food in Leeds) to grow and help them to embrace new and better ways of producing, selling, and serving food.
-By choosing local and regional food producers more often for what we eat, we help local businesses to create more jobs and keep more money within Yorkshire.
 A successful, innovative, and diverse economy is one that it is fair, pays well, and works for all of us.
-By choosing local and regional food producers more often for what we eat we help local businesses to create more jobs and keep more money within Yorkshire.
+By choosing local and regional food producers more often for what we eat we help local businesses to create more jobs and keep more money locally.

 Our plan

-Tackle factors limiting people’s ability to afford the food they need.
+Objective 1 - Tackle factors limiting people’s ability to afford the food they need

 On top of that, public sector funding cuts and welfare reform has reduced much of the support available to people in poverty.
-Barriers including a lack of awareness or difficulties accessing financial support prevents some residents from receiving what they do qualify for.
+Barriers including a lack of awareness or difficulties accessing financial support prevent some residents from receiving what they qualify for.

 To tackle the root causes of food insecurity, we need to reduce poverty and economic inequalities.
 We need to encourage more organisations to pay the real living wage and help businesses (including in our food sector) to create good new jobs that mean more people can live happier and healthier lives.